Install DataStax Enterprise 5.1 using the binary tarball

 mkdir cdc_raw

-2. Go the directory containing the cassandra.yaml file:
+2. Change to the directory that contains the cassandra.yaml file:

 cd installation_location/resources/cassandra/conf

-3. Edit the following lines in the cassandra.yaml file:
+3. Edit the following lines in the cassandra.yaml file to match the custom locations:

 commitlog_directory: full_path_to_installation_location/dse-data/commitlog